cysouw/diathesis/text/c11_infinitive.md

    (only permissive = Sie hat erlaubt, dass ich die Kleider wasche.)
 :::

-### The many guises of *lassen+Infinitiv* {#sec:infinitive-guises-of-lassen}
+### The many guises of *lassen+In­fi­ni­tiv* {#sec:infinitive-guises-of-lassen}

-It has been widely observed that there is a large variety of uses of the *lassen+Infinitiv* construction in German [e.g. @eisenberg2006a: 369-371; @kotulkova2010a; @pitteroff2014].
-In this chapter I will distinguish six different diatheses that all use the *lassen+Infinitiv* construction, as summarised in [@tbl:lassen].
+It has been widely observed that there is a large variety of uses of the *lassen+In­fi­ni­tiv* construction in German [e.g. @eisenberg2006a: 369-371; @kotulkova2010a; @pitteroff2014].
+In this chapter I will distinguish six different diatheses that all use the *lassen+In­fi­ni­tiv* construction, as summarised in [@tbl:lassen].
 These six constructions are clearly diachronically related, and also synchronically they are very similar.
 However, they cannot be reduced to a single (abstract) construction with transparent and productive derivations leading to these six different diatheses as distinguished here.
 There is an additional usage of *lassen* with a participle that is discussion in [@sec:participles-lassen-durative].
 I will succinctly summarise these different options here.
 For a detailed discussion, see the sections as indicated in the table.

 |                       Section                        |     Remapping      |       German Name       | Reflexive |     Interpretation     |
 | :--------------------------------------------------: | :----------------: | :---------------------: | :-------: | :--------------------: |